YangWu1227/kenwuyang.com/content/en/home/experience.md

     description: |2-
         Responsibilities include:

         * Worked with a team of data scientists on the design and development of a database on cases related to the profiling and prosecution of Asian American researchers and scientists.
-        * Provided database quality control and responsible for data collection tasks that require human supervision.
+        * Provided database quality control (data pre-processing, cleaning, and validating) and responsible for data collection tasks that require human supervision (for example, developing a script that automatically pulls court documents from a website and converts PDF's to plain text files to be processed by a race classification algorithm).
-        * Organizeed and created [fact sheets](https://docs.google.com/document/d/1Jp9YzanF8mKftf3njD4N1W7B2SDHiP7U53TUKxUdjNc/edit) using press releases from the Department of Justice's website.
+        * Organized and created [fact sheets](https://docs.google.com/document/d/1Jp9YzanF8mKftf3njD4N1W7B2SDHiP7U53TUKxUdjNc/edit) using press releases from the Department of Justice's website.
         * Designed and created [reports](https://drive.google.com/file/d/1NrroLK-WcZQZYkoX5APcORQsaBuCbOYp/view?usp=sharing) on Asian Americans demographics using the census data.
         * Created [visualizations](https://public.tableau.com/app/profile/yang.wu3139/viz/AAJCPressReleaseFactSheet/CrosstabTextTable) of the press release data using Tableau.
         * Conducted policy research on the [NIH/NSF](https://docs.google.com/document/d/1ogwBGNxbciZjY6jpahR9JO-HvEyaRthl5ZvZz_NnQAw/edit#heading=h.s9rmfggyfz7e)'s involvement with the racial profiling of Asian American researchers and scientists.